ali0999109/Themepark/README.md

   ![image](https://github.com/ali0999109/Themepark/assets/145396907/e7420841-3b54-4358-a69e-2c0a181cadb3)

-# Populate the dynamo db table
+# Populate The Dynamo Db Table
 - From the Cloud9 console, navigate to the local-app directory in 1-app-deploy: cd ~/environment/theme-park-backend/1-app-deploy/local-app/
 - Install the NPM packages needed: npm install
 - Run the import script: node ./importData.js $AWS_REGION $DDB_TABLE

-# Test the config
+# Test The Config
 - Confirm that the data is now in the DynamoDB table by running the following command: aws dynamodb scan --table-name $DDB_TABLE
 - Call the API Gateway endpoint URL which SAM has created.
 First, run the following command in the console to show the endpoint URL: aws cloudformation describe-stacks --stack-name theme-park-backend --query "Stacks[0].Outputs[?OutputKey=='InitStateApi'].OutputValue" --output text